DKFZ-ODCF/AlignmentAndQCWorkflows/README.md

 # Alignment and Quality Control Plugin for Roddy

-This plugins contains a series of alignment and quality control related workflows:
+This plugins contains alignment and quality control related [Roddy](https://github.com/eilslabs/Roddy) workflows:

-- PanCancer alignment workflow for whole genome and exome
+- PanCancer alignment workflow for whole genome (WGS) and exome (WES)
-- Postmerge QC workflow for whole genome and exome
-- Bisulfite core workflow
+- Bisulfite core workflow (WGBS)

+These are basically BWA alignment (bwa mem) workflows with plenty of additional quality control steps.
+QC-steps acting on the BAM files are mostly done through piping the input data into multiple QC tools simultaneously to achieve a high performance.
+All workflows can be run for each sample or with combinations of tumor- and control-samples.

+# Configuration

+All configuration variables are documented in the XML files in the `resources/configurationFiles/` directory.
+One per workflow.
+Note that the workflows depend on each other, i.e. the WES and WGBS workflows are extension of the WGS workflow.
+This means that most options of the WGS workflow also are used for the other two workflows.
+Furthermore, settings in the WGBS and WES workflow may override those in the WGS workflow.
+Some processing steps, notably those of the ACEseq quality control (QC) are not valid for the WES workflow.

+See the [Roddy](https://github.com/eilslabs/Roddy) documentation for a description of how to configure and run workflows.

 # Software Requirements